travigd/documentation/introduction/index.md

 A further example of the linguistic problems involved can be shown in error conditions.
 How should the domain handle the fact that a client told it to do something that it cannot?
 This condition can exist for many reasons but let's imagine a simple one of the client simply not having enough information to be able to source the event in a known correct way.

-Linguistically the command/event separation makes much more sense here as the command arrives in the imperative "Place Sale" while the event is in the past tense "SaleCompleted".
-It is quite natural for the domain to reject a client attempting to "Place a sale"; it is not natural for the domain to tell the client that something in the past tense no longer happened.
+Linguistically the command/event separation makes much more sense here as the command arrives in the imperative “Place Sale” while the event is in the past tense “SaleCompleted”.
+It is quite natural for the domain to reject a client attempting to “Place a sale”; it is not natural for the domain to tell the client that something in the past tense no longer happened.
 Consider the discussion with a domain expert; does the domain have a time machine?
 Parallel realities are far too complex and costly to model in most business systems.

 These are exactly the problems that have led to the separation of the concepts of Commands and Events.
 This separation makes the language much clearer and although subtle it tends to lead developers towards a clearer understanding of context based solely on the language being used.
 Dual definitions of a concept force the developer to recognize and distinguish context, this weight can translate into both ramp up time for new developers on a project and another thing a member of the team needs to remember.
 Anytime a team member needs to remember something to distinguish context there is a higher probability that it will be overlooked or mistaken for another context.
 Being explicit in the language and avoiding dual definitions helps make things clearer both for domain experts, the developers, and anyone who may be consuming the API.